HarshitRSethi/CS_50_C/README.md

 # CS_50_C

-This repository contains my solutions to Week 1 and Week 2 of Harvard's [CS50: Introduction to Computer Science](https://cs50.harvard.edu/x/) course.
+This repository contains my solutions to Week 1-4 of Harvard's [CS50: Introduction to Computer Science](https://cs50.harvard.edu/x/) course.
 All programs are written in C and compiled using the `make` command with `cs50.c` and `cs50.h`.

 Each folder includes the source code, CS50 library, and (where applicable) an executable generated during testing.